pudly/schmopera-hugo/content/articles/making-the-connection-madama-butterfly-in-manitoba.md

----
++++
+categories = "Review"
+slug = /making-the-connection-madama-butterfly-in-manitoba/
-title: "Making the connection: Madama Butterfly in Manitoba"
+title = "Making the connection: Madama Butterfly in Manitoba"
----
++++

 I had forgotten what a great opera Puccini's *Madama Butterfly* is.
 My introduction to the piece, at the University of Manitoba's School of Music many years ago, was an unfortunate encounter between Puccini's beautiful melodies and a flighty soprano who was years away (if ever) from being able to sing the role.